 Mumbo Island Camp is a luxuriously rustic and private eco-lodge on a practically deserted tropical island in Lake Malawi National Park, approx. 45 mins by boat from the lakeshore.

 The actual camp lies under ancient fig and baobab trees.
-Accommodation is in five reed chalets under thatch with wooden decks, reached by a charming wooden bridge, each with glorious views over Lake Malawi, where multi-coloured cichlid fish put on a show for snorkellers.
-Enjoy kayaking, scuba diving, swimming, snorkelling or simply swaying in a shady hammock on your private deck.
+There are five reed chalets under thatch with wooden decks, each with glorious views over Lake Malawi.
+To get there, you head over a charming wooden bridge.
+Below the multi-coloured cichlid fish put on a show for snorkellers.
+Here you can enjoy kayaking, scuba diving, swimming, snorkelling or simply swaying in a shady hammock on your private deck.

-The simply furnished reed chalets of Mumbo Island Camp are tucked into the lush foliage amongst the granite boulders with uninterrupted views across Lake Malawi.
-Each is tastefully furnished with its own shaded view-deck and hammock and has private en suite facilities, with hot bucket showers and ‘eco-loos’ (Environmentally-friendly dry composter toilets to be precise.
+The simply furnished reed chalets of Mumbo Island Camp are tucked into the lush foliage amongst the granite boulders.
+All have uninterrupted views across Lake Malawi.
+Each is simply furnished with its own shaded viewing deck and hammock.
+Next to each chalet is a simple bathroom with hot bucket showers and 'eco-loos'.
+(These are environmentally-friendly dry composter toilets to be precise.
 Non smelly!)
-Some bathrooms are adjacent to the chalets almost en suite, some are a few metres away depending on each location.
+Some bathrooms are adjacent to the chalets, almost en suite.
+And some are a few metres away depending on each chalet setting.

-Closer to the main areas is a family unit in the forest with two twin bedded tents sharing one bathroom and a small sitting area so that the camp takes 14 people in total.
-(The family tents are not raised high so there are no nasty drops to worry about, but its important to note that they don’t have a view.)
+The family unit is in the forest, closer to the main areas.
+It has two twin bedded tents sharing one bathroom and a small sitting area.
+So that the camp takes 14 people in total.
+(The family tent is not raised high so there are no nasty drops to worry about.
+But it's important to note that it doesn't have a view.)

 Mumbo Island Camp adheres to strict principles of sustainable building, so the dining area, bar and water sport gazebo, are all hand built from timber, thatch and canvas.